Baqend/guide/src/topics/speed-kit/analyzer.md

 *TL;DR*: Have the Page Speed Analyzer generate a [performance report](#how-to-generate-a-performance-report) for your website to find out!

 3. **Measuring the Uplift**: Why do some performance tests not [capture Speed Kit's uplift](#measuring-speed-kits-performance-uplift)?
-*TL;DR*: Common testing tools do not fully support Service Workers, the technology underneath Speed Kit.
+*TL;DR*: Some testing tools do not fully support Service Workers, the technology underneath Speed Kit.
+Some tools only need proper configuration (e.g. [Google Lighthouse](#measuring-with-google-lighthouse) and [WebPagetest](#measuring-with-webpagtest)).

 If you want to read more on web performance in general, check out our <a href="https://medium.baqend.com/the-technology-behind-fast-websites-2638196fa60a" target="_blank">in-depth web performance survey</a>.